 Willem-Alexander is the first King of the Netherlands for more than 120 years, since the death of his great-great grandfather, King Willem III.
 The King’s wife, Queen Máxima, is the most popular member of the Dutch royal family and their eldest daughter, Princess Catharina-Amalia, is heir apparent to the Dutch throne.

 There was some worry about what would happen to Queen’s Day when Beatrix announced in early 2013 that her son Willem-Alexander would succeed her to the throne on Queen’s Day that same year, but he soon declared that from 2014 onwards King’s Day would be celebrated on his own birthday, April 27 (and since that was a Sunday in 2014, that first year it was actually on April 26).
 The day’s character has remained unchanged; the country still turns orange and the King and his family always visit a town or village, where they meet their subjects.
-In 2018, the King visited Groningen and in 2019 he will visit Amersfoort.
+In 2018, the King visited Groningen, in 2019 he visited Amersfoort and this year he’ll be in Endhoven.

 The Dutch Monarchy